-Though there are numerous state laws that make many types of criminal enterprises illegal, it has been the RICO laws that have allowed law enforcement and prosecutors to eliminate criminal empires that often reach across multiple jurisdictions.
+Though there are numerous state laws that make many types of criminal enterprises illegal, it has been the RICO laws that have allowed law enforcement and prosecutors to eliminate criminal empires that often span multiple jurisdictions.
 As for which crimes fall under RICO, three of the most common include bribery, blackmail, and extortion.
-In addition, businesses and organizations used as fronts for organized crime activities can also be prosecuted under RICO.
-Examples of this can include bars that serve as fronts for illegal gambling operations, massage parlors that are really illegal brothels, and construction companies or other businesses that are created mainly for the purpose of money laundering.
+Moreover, businesses and organizations used as fronts for organized crime activities can also be prosecuted under RICO.
+Examples of this can include bars that serve as fronts for illegal gambling operations, massage parlors that are really illegal brothels, and construction companies or other businesses created mainly for the purpose of money laundering.

 Punishments for Racketeering

-Considered some of the most strict and harsh in criminal law, sentencing guidelines for racketeering are aimed at making sure a strong message is sent to other members of organized crime.
+Considered some of the strictest and harshest in criminal law, sentencing guidelines for racketeering aim to send a strong message to other members of organized crime.
 For example, even though 20 years is generally the maximum prison sentence in most cases, a life sentence may be imposed if any underlying activities associated with the racketeering have this option.
 Also, should the court not be able to locate property obtained illegally, it can order the defendant to forfeit any or all of their remaining property.

 Statute of Limitations

 In most racketeering cases, the statute of limitations is a somewhat short five years.
 Under Title 18 of the U.S. Code, no individual is allowed to be prosecuted, put on trial, or punished for non-capital offenses unless done so within five years.
-However, since criminal cases that involve racketeering are often very complex and involve many different types of criminal activities, it is often found these activities are in fact not protected by the short statute of limitations found in Title 18.
+However, since criminal cases that involve racketeering are often very complex and encompass many different types of criminal activities, these activities are often found not to be protected by the short statute of limitations found in Title 18.
 When this occurs, prosecutors can sometimes bring charges against heads of organized crime empires decades later if necessary.

 Taking Hold in Communities